 NEW LIGHT RAIL: Link to Capitol Hill and the University

-Adventures await along the new University of Washington Link light rail extension, which opened in March.
+Adventures await along the new University of Washington Link light rail extension, which opened last March.
 On Capitol Hill, the Link station is on the southeast corner of Broadway and John, where you’ll find plenty of restaurants and shops within walking distance (including Dick’s).

 If you visit on a Sunday, head south on Broadway to Seattle Central Community College for the Capitol Hill Broadway Farmers Market.
 It’s also a short walk to Cal Anderson Park, where there’s a “mountain fountain” (according to my kids), a playground with swings and lots of open space.
 At nearby Elliott Bay Book Company, a children’s story time is hosted on Saturdays at 11 a.m.